aarya8i/learn-python/posts/001-getting-started-with-python.md

 - Everything is an object (object-oriented)

 ## What are variables?
-A variable has a value that can be many types of values such as a number
+A variable has a value that can be many types of values such as a number.
+To declare a variable you use the equal sign like this ex: (x = 12).
+When you print "x" it comes out like this: 12

 ## What are built-in functions
 Built in functions in python are functions that are already installed.